Discussion Tables: Choose the Topics that matter to you

 Discussion hosts:

-Simon Short, Chief Data Officer, Homes England
+Simon Short, Director Data and Analytics, Homes England

 Operationalising and embedding AI into the fibre of public sector organisations has endless possibilities to enhance service delivery.